Kaisbn/rjv/subjects/main.md

 # Introduction

 In creeps, each player - you - has one and only one objective.
-Destroy your opponents and be the king of the hill.
+Destroy your opponents and be king of the hill.
-Or in case you can't erase other players, simply dominate them by owning more of the land than they do.
+Or in case you can't erase other players, simply dominate them by owning more land than they do.

 In more technical terms, you will be provided with two starting agents, randomly placed in a tri-dimensional world full of blocks.
 By using web services, you will be able to make these agents execute various commands, ultimately providing you more resource, which in turn will allow you to spawn more agents.
-Different kind of agents are available, for example, probes are peaceful units capable of exploration, resource gathering and terrain conversion, templars are mobile utility units that can shape the landscape and beacons are self-destructing units producing some cataclysmic effects best triggered in your opponent's courtyard.
+Different kind of agents are available, for example, probes are peaceful units capable of exploration, resource gathering and terrain conversion, templars are mobile utility units that can shape the landscape and beacons are self-destructing units producing some cataclysmic effects, best triggered in your opponent's courtyard.
 You can also spawn buildings: nexus will allow the creation of agents, pylons allow teleportation of units and the photon cannon will defend your land against enemy intrusions.

  Every block of the game can be converted to your color, adding 1 to your score.
-At any point of the game, if a player has no more blocks he owns, he has lost and retire from the game.
+At any point of the game, if a player has no more blocks of his own, he has **lost** and is removed of the game.

  Block can also be mined, gathering resources *and* converting them at the same time, for thrice the time of a simple conversion.

-  Converted blocks that are destroyed later does not count in their players score anymore.
+  Converted blocks that are destroyed later do not count in their players score anymore.

   The end of the game is reached when either one player remains or a timeout has been reached.